golemfactory/yagna-docs/provider-tutorials/becoming-erigon-provider.md

 * Accept Golem's licence terms,
 * Provide the name for the provider node,
-* Provide subnet the node will be subscribed to,
+* Provide the subnet the node will be subscribed to,
-* Provide wallet address,
+* Provide your wallet address,
-* Provide price per hour (in GLM).
+* Provide the desired price per hour (in GLM).

 Example script invocation (__provider values for your environment__ )